 For example, some personal information will be available to our staff member stock and benefit plans service providers and third party companies who provide us with payroll support services recruitment, relocation, tax, immigration/consular and travel management services, in addition to employee engagement survey providers.
-To give some specific names as examples, we use Sage People for our HR suite, 7 Geese for performance management and Vitality for our health insurance and Peakon for engagement surveys.
+To give some specific names as examples, we use Sage People for our HR suite, 7 Geese for performance management, Vitality for our health insurance and Peakon for engagement surveys.

 (iii) Disclosures to other third parties